 Dental implants vs bridges: An overview

-To understand how dental bridges differ from a dental implant, it’s important to understand natural teeth a little better.
+To understand how dental bridges differ from a dental implants, it’s important to understand natural teeth a little better.
 Teeth are made up of two components – the crown, which is the part that is visible in the mouth and the root, which sits in your jawbone beneath the gums.

 Dental bridges sit on top of the teeth.
 They are made up of two crowns that cover the teeth on either side of your gap to anchor the false tooth in place.
 There is no surgery required.

-Dental implants vs bridges: What is the process for each?
+Implants vs bridges: What is the process for each?

 Because a dental implant requires surgery and sits in your jawbone, your jaw needs to be strong and healthy enough to support the implant.
 Your dentist will check this for you and may also advise if other procedures are required first.

-For example, you can still get a dental implants in sydney if you don’t have a strong jaw but may need a bone graft first.
-If the dental implant is going into your upper row of teeth, sometimes a sinus lift operation is required first.
+For example, you can still get a dental implants if you don’t have a strong jaw but may need a bone graft first.
+If the implant is going into your upper row of teeth, sometimes a sinus lift operation is required first.
 Both require additional surgical procedures and healing time.

 While the thought of multiple surgeries can be intimidating, it’s essential to know that each individual case is different.
 You may also be able to move straight to the first stage of the dental implant procedure.

-Dental implants can take many months to insert.
+Implants can take many months to insert.
 Even if you don’t need any additional procedures before having the dental implant placed in the jaw, your mouth and bones need to heal from the initial surgery.
 The next phase is to attach a connector to the dental implant and then finally fitting the crown.

-Your Sydney dentist can generally fit dental bridges in weeks, not months.
+Dentists can generally fit dental bridges in weeks, not months.
 In the first step, the teeth on which the bridge will rest are prepared and filed into shape.
 Then the impressions are taken for your bridge and the false tooth to be made.
 A temporary bridge may be fitted at this stage.
 There is no healing required between appointments.
 Once your prosthetics have been made and fitted, your treatment is complete.

 Dental Implants vs Bridges: Which should I choose?

-Just as dental implants need a strong bone, dental bridges need the teeth on either side of your gap to be strong and healthy enough to support the bridge.
+Just as implants need a strong bone, dental bridges need the teeth on either side of your gap to be strong and healthy enough to support the bridge.
 Not all patients can choose between one treatment or the other.

 The most important part of any dental procedure is booking an initial examination with your dentist so that any x-rays or other diagnostics can be done.